 Online Directories: List Your Business Across the Internet

 Think of each accurate directory listing as point you earn with Google.
 The more listings you have, the more points you score – as long as they’re all consistent.
 Businesses lose thousands of dollars every year because of wrong phone numbers, so it’s important to make sure every bit of information is correct.
 That includes your business name, phone number, area of service, company description, hours and services.

 That’s just step one.
 Step two involves suppressing all of the inaccurate information already on the internet so you don’t lose business or get flagged by Google for having inconsistent information online.

 Google My Business: The King of Online Directories

-The best part of a Google My Business listing?
-When someone is searching for your business on Google, your “card” comes up on the main search page, providing customers with instant contact information.
-And, by linking your website to your listing, you’ve instantly tied your on-page and off-page SEO strategies together.
+The best part of having a GMB listing?
+When someone searches for your business on Google, your card comes up on the main search page, providing those potential customers with your contact information.
+And, if you link out to your website, you’ve instantly tied your on-page and off-page SEO strategies together.